graphql/graphql-spec/spec/Section 7 -- Response.md

 to extend the protocol however they see fit, and hence there are no additional restrictions on its contents.

-To ensure future changes to the protocol do not break existing servers and clients, the top level response map must not contain any entries other than the three described above.
+To ensure future changes to the protocol do not break existing services and clients, the top level response map must not contain any entries other than the three described above.